Oklahoma City Memorial Marathon Communications

 Sunday race day usually begins at about 0600 with an on-site check-in, and most operators should be released by 1400.
 It is a very rewarding experience to see and assist runners from all over the world.

 Most radio operators need a good mobile or base unit with an external antenna.
-An HT with an external antenna, spare battery packs, or an external power supply may also work.
+Depending on your assigned location, an HT with an external antenna, spare battery packs, or an external power supply may also work.
 Please visit your assigned location and test your radios with the repeaters used.
 Stay flexible and able to adapt to course changes and changes in the weather (hot, cold, rain, hail, wind, etc.) Follow the Marathon Communications Plan created by the Public Safety Communications chair.

-There is a NO WEAPONS policy – open or concealed again this year for any part of the marathon.
-If you do not feel you cannot abide by the No Weapons policy along any part of the course or on any OKC MM property, then please DO NOT volunteer.
+This year, there will be a NO WEAPONS policy—open or concealed—for any part of the marathon.
+If you do not feel you can abide by the No Weapons policy along any part of the course or on any OKC MM property, please DO NOT volunteer.

-This is the main fundraiser that supports the Oklahoma National Memorial and Museum.
-It is usually about 1 million dollars each year.
-There are about 25,000 entrants each year.
+This is the main fundraiser for the Oklahoma National Memorial and Museum.
+It usually raises about 1 million dollars annually, with about 21,000 entrants in 2024.

 The in-kind contribution of the amateur radio community is over $65,000 in volunteer time and equipment each year.